cast-org/figuration/site/4.0/get-started/build-tools.md

 ## Local Documentation

-Running our documentation locally requires the use of Jekyll, a decently flexible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
+Running our documentation with Eleventy, a static site generator that provides us with: templating, Markdown-based files, and more.
 Here's how to get it started:

-1. Run through the [tooling setup](#tooling-setup) above to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Run through the [tooling setup](#tooling-setup) above to install all necessary development dependencies.
-2. From the root `/figuration` directory, run `bundle exec jekyll serve` in the command line.
+2. From the root `/figuration` directory, run `npm run docs-serve` in the command line.
 3. Open `http://localhost:9001` in your browser, and enjoy.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).
+Learn more about using Eleventy by reading their [documentation](https://www.11ty.io/docs/).

 ## Troubleshooting

-Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
+Should you encounter problems with installing dependencies or running Grunt commands or npm scripts, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.